Building an AI Chatbot With LangChain: Practical Developer Guide

 OPENAI_API_KEY=sk-your-key-here

-Step 1: Build a Basic Conversational Chain
+Step 1: Basic Conversational Chain

 from dotenv import load_dotenv